heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 ## Configuration

-The project now uses a centralized configuration system.
+The project uses a centralized configuration system.
 The main configuration file is `config.yaml`.
 This file contains all the configurable parameters for the project, including:

 - Errand types and their characteristics
 - Working hours
 - Scheduling period
 - Default problem generation parameters
 - Optimization parameters

-To modify any of these settings, edit the `config.yaml` file.
-The changes will be automatically reflected in the application without needing to modify the code.
+- Visualization colors

 ## Running the Application